SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

 ### Task 2: Create Tables in SQL Pool.

- 1. Execute the SQL script **CreateStagingBackupTables SETUP ONLY** which you imported in Exercise 2.
+ 1. Execute the SQL script **CreateStagingBackupTables SETUP ONLY** which you imported in Exercise 2.Make sure you are connected to **sqlpool**

  2. Click on **Run** and then **Publish**.